 A year before Anthony Burgess moved to Malta in 1968, he became involved in a controversy about the banning of books closer to home.
 On the question of whether or not books should be suppressed because they might incite people to commit crimes, he robustly came down on the side of free expression.
 The Moors […]

 In 1968, Anthony Burgess sold his properties in Chiswick and Etchingham and moved to Malta.
 The journey to his new home was undertaken by road, in a Bedford Dormobile driven by his new wife, Liana.
 As they drove south across Europe, Burgess sat in the back of the motor-caravan with his typewriter.
-Later he […]
+Later he wrote: […]